Private Group Walking Tours for your perfect camino holiday adventure

 Who is it for?

-Our private group walking tours are typically created for pilgrims wanting to come to Spain with friends or family, and for organizations or church congregations wishing to bring a group.
-We have arranged family reunion walks, team-building excursions, annual adventures among a group of friends, and multiple church groups over the years.
+Our private group walking tours are typically created for pilgrims wanting to come to Spain with friends or family, and for organisations or church congregations wishing to bring a group.
+We have arranged family reunion walks, team-building excursions, yoga and meditation retreats, annual adventures among a group of friends, and multiple church groups over the years.

 It is important to note that regardless of groups size these tours are private, meaning that no strangers will be booked into the same tour.

-You can also pick from one of our regular tours and set your own dates.
+You can also pick from one of our regular fully-supported tours and set your own dates.

 Some ideas for specially designed trips…